Gay Persecution Revisited – The Mansfield, Ohio Gay Sex Sting Of 1962 – Rare NSWF Video

 The footage is chilling and stark.
 A step back in time to which many who are against us want the world to return to.
 One must always remember that it was not only the fact that these men were having sex in a public bathroom that got them arrested.
 It was the fact that they were gay.
 The sex act on film was the evidence.
 With some of the footage the Mansfield Police even went so far to produce Camera Surveillance, an instructional film circulated in law enforcement circles.
-It showed how to set up a sting operation to film and arrest “sex deviants.”
+It showed how to set up a sting operation to film and arrest the criminal “sex deviants.”

 David Herkt sums up the pathos:.

 The video documents a straight-laced America of button-up shirts, horn-rimmed glasses and ubiquitous cigarettes where fleeting moments of sexual expression can be experienced in hidden places but within a context of fear.
 Even during the sex-acts, the eyes of these men are often focused on the restroom doors and the possibility of an intrusion that could mean arrest and imprisonment.
 There is an urgency of need for contact that overcomes the weight of law and self but cannot quite overcome the awareness of possible consequences.

 There is also a poignancy as each of the men is observed – smoking, washing hands, straightening attire in a mirror, involved in brief sexual contact, wiping semen from the floor – because, for them, these moments mark their last instants of freedom from restraint by the state or confinement in a treatment facility.

 Shortly after these stings took place. the city of Mansfield bulldozed the men’s room and filled it in with concrete to remove the homosexual scourge.